nodaSnowball/RL_GUI_MR/README.md

 # RL_GUI_MR
 A interface with rearrange task simulation environment.
 Rearrangement is to reach the target room configuration through agent's actions.
 ## Preparation
-You can install the required packages with commands below: conda install -c conda-forge pybullet pip install pillow matplotlib gym opencv-python
+You can install the required packages with commands below (or in the requirement.txt file): conda install -c conda-forge pybullet pip install pillow matplotlib gym opencv-python
 ## To start the game